 Group therapy offers that gift.

 © Copyright 2011 by Roni Weisberg-Ross, LMFT - West L.A.
-Psychotherapy Group, therapist in Los Angeles, California.
+Psychotherapy Group.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.